opensearch-project/documentation-website/_benchmark/creating-a-custom-workload.md

 If you want to make your `workload.json` file more readable, you can separate your operations and test procedures into different directories and reference the path to each in `workload.json`.
 To separate operations and procedures, perform the following steps:

-1. Add all test procedures to a file named `index-and-query.json`.
+1. Add all test procedures to a single file.
+You can give the file any name.
+Because the `movies` workload in the preceding contains and index task and queries, this step names the test procedures file `index-and-query.json`.
 2. Add all operations to a file named `operations.json`.
 3. Reference the new files in `workloads.json` by adding the following syntax, replacing `parts` with the relative path to each file, as showing in the following example: